-The people you choose to have around you should add to the atmosphere by being enjoyable, enthusiastic and fun.
+8 things your photographer wished you knew!
+The people you choose to have around you should add to the atmosphere by being enjoyable and fun.
 But also there to help and make life a little easier for the Bride and Groom.
-From locking up the house or bringing your overnight bags to the hotel there are normally hundreds of little things that need to get done on a wedding day.
+From locking up the house or delivering your overnight bags to the hotel there are hundreds of little things the bride and groom need help with.

 And as they say “with a little help my friends” having the right people can make wedding day life so much easier for you!